 A graduate student may apply for a Direct PLUS Loan for Graduate Students.
-The amount available is the cost of attendance (COA) minus all other financial aid awarded, including Direct Subsidized and Direct Unsubsidized Loans.
+The amount available is the cost of attendance (COA) minus all other financial aid awarded, including Direct Unsubsidized Loans.
 You must not have an adverse credit history.
 If you do not pass the credit check, you may still be able to borrow the loan if someone agrees to endorse the loan.
 The endorser promises to repay the loan if the borrower fails to do so.

-You must complete a Direct PLUS Loan Master Promissory Note (MPN) online at www.studentloans.gov using your FAFSA PIN.
+You must complete a Direct PLUS Loan Master Promissory Note (MPN) online at www.studentloans.gov using your FSA ID.
 The MPN is a legal document in which you promise to repay the loan and any accrued interest and fees to the U.S. Department of Education.
 The MPN explains the terms and conditions of the loan and can be used for PLUS Loans that a graduate student receives over a period of multiple academic years.